virtual-meme-machine/fedora-desktop/README.md

 ### Profiles

-Fedora Desktop Configurator supports saving and loading pre-defined selected options known as 'profiles'.
+Fedora Desktop Configurator supports saving and loading pre-defined sets of options known as 'profiles'.

 See [Profiles](docs/Profiles.md) for more information.